How Important is Carbon?

 How Important Is Carbon?

-Yes, we have too much Carbon (CO2) in the atmosphere and not enough of it in our soils to support healthy Soil Biology.
+Yes, it is a fact that our soils are carbon deficient, more often than not and that Soil Biology needs carbon to function properly.
+It is also a fact that there is excess carbon in the form of CO2 in the air.
 We released CO2 from our soils into the atmosphere through decades of conventional Land Management.
 Every time we break open our topsoils, apply chemical fertilisers, herbicides or pesticides, compact soil by overgrazing or driving over it, we destroy Soil Biology, and Carbon gets released into the atmosphere.
-Returning Carbon from the atmosphere back into the soils is called sequestration, getting achieved by improving Soil Biology.
+Returning Carbon from the atmosphere back into the soil is called sequestration and is achieved by improving Soil Biology.

 Underlying are biological cycles that are all interdependent.
-If we focus on Carbon alone, that fine balance comes undone and becomes detrimental to Soil Health.
+If we focus on Carbon alone, that fine balance becomes undone and detrimental to Soil Health.

 Regenerative Land Management practices improve Soil Biology